ajaxbits/ds-migrator/README.md

 # Trend Micro Deep Security Policy Mover

-Moves policies from one to the other :)
+Moves settings to the cloud.... at some point

-### Dev Dependencies
+### Contributing

-nix functional package manager with nix flakes enabled
+1. Run ./dev-setup.sh, which will download nix and nix flakes
+2. run `nix develop` which will download and build dependencies, and drop you in a shell

+(only tested on Arch and Ubuntu atm, so your mileage may vary)